 1. In the event of a disaster or other emergency, we will prioritize the safety of our employees and their families.

-2. We will take preventive measures daily to minimize damage.
+2. We will take preventative measures daily to minimize damage.

 3. We will fulfill our responsibility to supply to our customers by continuing our business and restoring production activities as soon as possible.